emil0r/ez-form/README.md

 ## help, text, label and error-messages

 Help, text, label and error-messages can take functions as values.
-During evaluation the function will be called with two arguments, form and the current field.
+During evaluation the function for help, text and label will be called with two arguments, form and the current field.
+Error-messages will be called with at least 3 arguments: form, field, error key and any number of args.
 Whatever is returned will be used.

 ```clojure
 (def locale (atom :en))